La Salle Explorers men's basketball: Brother Edward J. Sheehy, FSC, Ph.D., '68

 Brother Edward J. Sheehy, FSC, Ph.D., ’68 was a history faculty member, alumni, Christian Brother, and the chaplain for the men's basketball team from 1992-2022.
 La Salle is a Catholic university affiliated with the De La Salle Brothers.
 Brother Ed led the team in prayers before, during, and after games.
 Men's basketball coach Dr. John Giannini would spend 15 minutes talking to Brother Ed prior to games.
 On January 21, 2012, Brother Ed bobbleheads were distributed to the first 750 fans to attend the men's basketball game against Rhode Island.
 In 2013, Brother Ed was featured in a New York Times article while the men's basketball team advanced to the Sweet 16 round of the NCAA Tournament.
 Brother Ed died on December 22, 2022, at the age of 76.

 Coaches

+Paul Westhead, who coached the Explorers from 1970-79, led the Los Angeles Lakers to the 1980 NBA championship.
+Westhead was hired in the summer of 1979 as an assistant to Jack McKinney, the former coach at Big 5 rival Saint Joseph's, then was promoted to head coach when McKinney suffered a near-fatal bicycling accident on November 8, 1979.
+Westhead remained with the Lakers until November 1981, when he was fired by Lakers owner Jerry Buss and succeeded by Pat Riley.

 Previous head coach Dr. John Giannini previously coached at Rowan College, where he won the NCAA Division III national championship in 1996, and the University of Maine, where he left with the Black Bears' best winning percentage in school history.